Estimated reading time: 4 minutes

 When employees feel hopeless and experience low morale, productivity will naturally decline.

 This is concerning particularly when management doesn’t monitor performance and may not even realize the scope and business impact of discouraged and unproductive employees.

 This is particularly important when it comes to cost control and overseeing budgetary expenses.
 Salary expenses typically account for the highest percentage of budget dollars.

 Paying salaries for unproductive workers is a sad waste of resources.

-It is a time consuming, repetitive, and often a thankless job.
+Managing others is a time-consuming, repetitive, and often thankless job.

-However, managers who are allowed to function within scopes of a strong performance management system can see the effects of employee development and growth which is one of the greatest rewards of being a manager!
+Managers who are allowed to function within the scope of a structured performance management system can see the effects of employee development and growth.
+Which happens to be one of the greatest rewards of managing others!